 How much? – Bao nhieu? (bow (like how) new?)

-Responsible travellers will shop local in Hoi An
+Responsible Travel – Shopping Local in Hoi An

-Do your best to buy local in Hoi An to ensure that the money you spend allows the community to be able to benefit from your exploration of their town.
-Seek out restaurants, accommodation, tours, transportation, and souvenirs from locally owned businesses whenever possible.
+Do your best to buy local in Hoi An.
+Therefore ensuring the money you spend allows the community to be able to benefit from your exploration of their town.
+So seek out restaurants, accommodation, tours, transportation, and souvenirs from locally owned businesses whenever possible.

 Hoi An is home to a multitude of stunning Buddhist shrines, monuments, and temples.
-Responsible travellers will want to be considerate and dress modestly when entering Buddhist houses of worship.
-Although most temples don’t strictly regulate dress codes, it’s inappropriate to bare your shoulders, chest, stomach, or knees.
-At most Buddhist temples, you’ll be required to leave your shoes outside.
-Explore the temples as much as you’d like and heed any signs regarding photography and abide by rules on what not to photograph.
-Usually, it’s fine to take pictures in temples, but be sure not to use flash as it can damage ancient relics.
-When you’re inside the temple, remember not to point your feet directly at any Buddha images when you’re sitting or standing as this is seen as disrespectful.
+Responsible travel here means you are considerate and dress modestly when entering Buddhist houses of worship.
+Most temples don’t strictly regulate dress codes.
+However, it’s inappropriate to bare your shoulders, chest, stomach, or knees.
+At most Buddhist temples, leave your shoes outside.
+Explore the temples as much as you’d like.
+Heeding any signs regarding photography and abide by rules on what not to photograph.
+Usually, it’s fine to take pictures in temples.
+But, do not use flash as it can damage ancient relics.
+Also once inside the temple, remember don’t point your feet directly at any Buddha images when sitting or standing.
+This is seen as disrespectful.

-Cycling is the best way to explore the ancient old town, serene rice terraces, and discover quiet stretches of beach along the cost in Hoi An.
-In the Hoi An Old Town, cars are never allowed, and motorbikes are banned from 3 p.m. every day.
-The Old Town streets do get busy at night, so it’s best to park your bike in a marked parking area with a lock and then stroll around Old Town on foot.
-Cycling is also the most eco-friendly way to get around.
-Most homestays and hotels have bicycles available for guests, or you can hire them by the day for around 20,000 VND (1 USD).
+Cycling is the best way to explore the Old Town, serene rice terraces, and discover quiet stretches of beach along the cost in Hoi An.
+No cars are allowed in the Old Town and motorbikes only for certain times of the day.
+But the Old Town streets do get busy at night.
+So it’s best to park your bike in a marked parking area with a lock and then stroll around on foot.
+Above all, cycling is also the most eco-friendly way to get around.
+Key to responsible travel!
+Most homestays and hotels have bicycles available for guests.
+Or hire them by the day for around 20,000 VND (1 USD).

 Vietnam generates the fourth largest amount of plastic waste that’s littered in the ocean.
-Responsible travellers will do what they can to avoid being a part of this crisis by avoiding single-use plastic.
-“No plastic straw” in Vietnamese is “khong ong hut nhua,” and “no plastic bag” is “khong tui nhua.”
-Bring your own eco-friendly reusable water bottle when you visit Hoi An.
-One refillable aluminium water bottle can last at least four years, which could replace over 5,000 single-use plastic water bottles.
+Responsible travel here means doing what you can to avoid being a part of this crisis by avoiding single-use plastic.
+“No plastic straw” in Vietnamese is “khong ong hut nhua.”
+“No plastic bag” is “khong tui nhua.”
+Bring your own eco-friendly reusable water bottle when visiting Hoi An.
+One refillable aluminium water bottle can last at least four years.
+Replacing over 5,000 single-use plastic water bottles!

-While there aren’t any public refill stations in Hoi An, there are several businesses that are committed to offering their patrons potable drinking water and allow customers to refill their water bottles for free including Dingo Deli, Vietnam Sustainability Space, Rosie’s Cafe, and The Fisherman.
+There are now a few public refill stations in Hoi An.
+Several businesses also committed to offering their patrons potable drinking water.
+They allow customers to refill their water bottles for free.
+These include Dingo Deli, Vietnam Sustainability Space, Rosie’s Cafe, and The Fisherman.
 Most of these venues also use reusable bamboo straws.

-Responsible travellers in Hoi An will avoid tours that exploit humans, animals, and places.
-The best way to ensure that the tours you book in Hoi An are ethical is to find authentic cultural experiences operated by local nonprofits.
+In Hoi An, responsible travel includes avoiding tours that exploit humans, animals, and places.
+The best way to ensure that the tours you book in Hoi An are ethical is to find authentic cultural experiences operated by local non-profits.

-The charitable Karma Waters was founded by a local family back in 2005 and have been making a major impact on the local community ever since.
-Karma Waters also operates an assortment of tourism experiences including their world-famous vegan cooking class in which you can learn how to prepare authentic Vietnamese cuisine and cycle through the picturesque Tra Que Organic Vegetable Village.
+The charitable Karma Waters was founded by a local family back in 2005.
+They have been making a major impact on the local community ever since.
+Karma Waters also operates an assortment of tourism experiences.
+This includes their world-famous vegan cooking class in which you can learn how to prepare authentic Vietnamese cuisine.
+In addition to cycling through the picturesque Tra Que Organic Vegetable Village.

-If you plan to explore the Cham islands while visiting Hoi An you can make the trip with Karma Waters and rest assured that the money you pay for the experience will be channelled back into the local community in a meaningful way.
-Karma Waters operates a homestay in collaboration with the Bai Huong Tourism Cooperative which supports the livelihood of local people and conservation of the UNESCO Biosphere Reserve.
-A local English-speaking guide will help you explore the village, take you snorkelling at Hon Tai island, lead you through a cooking class, and can help you connect with locals to volunteer a few hours of your time to tutor in English.
+If you plan to explore the Cham Islands while visiting Hoi An, make the trip with Karma Waters.
+Rest assured that the money you pay for the experience is channelled back into the local community in a meaningful way.
+Karma Waters operates a responsible travel homestay in collaboration with the Bai Huong Tourism Cooperative.This supports the livelihood of local people and conservation of the UNESCO Biosphere Reserve.
+A local English-speaking guide helps you explore the village.
+Then takes you snorkelling at Hon Tai island and leads you through a cooking class.
+Also they help you connect with locals to volunteer a few hours of your time to tutor in English.
 There’s no better way to immerse yourself in Vietnamese culture in Hoi An than being welcomed into the home of locals for an authentic cultural exchange.

-Hoi An has several social enterprise restaurants and training cafes that serve delicious traditional Hoianese dishes.
+Hoi An has several social enterprise, responsible travel restaurants and training cafes serving delicious traditional Hoianese dishes.
 Many of these eateries employ at-risk children or those with different abilities.
-In addition to eating meals that support local charities, responsible travellers can reduce their carbon footprint by indulging in a few vegan meals and by bringing their own plastic-free kit which should include a reusable water bottle, collapsible cup, bamboo straw, and cutlery.
+In addition to eating meals that support local charities, responsible travellers can reduce their carbon footprint by indulging in a few vegan meals.
+Bring your own plastic-free kit including a reusable water bottle, collapsible cup, bamboo straw, and cutlery.

 Streets International Restaurant

-STREETS Restaurant Café serves up delicious Vietnamese cuisine with a side of social enterprise in a historic shophouse in Hoi An’s Ancient Town.
+STREETS Restaurant Café serves up delicious Vietnamese cuisine with a side of social enterprise.
+All housed in a historic shophouse in Hoi An’s Ancient Town.
 The beautiful cafe functions as a hands-on hospitality training program for disadvantaged local youth.
-The 18-month program equips trainees with an education in the culinary arts and various vocational skills free of charge in order to make a paradigm shift and set them on the path to a prosperous career.
+The 18-month program equips trainees with an education in the culinary arts and various vocational skills free of charge.
+Their aim is to make a paradigm shift and set them on the path to a prosperous career.
 The program is internationally acclaimed and credentialed by the Institute of Culinary Education in New York.
-All revenue from STREETS benefits the training program which is fully operated by the beneficiaries, from cooking to serving.
+So all revenue from STREETS benefits the training program, fully operated by the beneficiaries, from cooking to serving.

-The motto “good food helping good kids” goes beyond providing career development for vulnerable children, STREETS is also committed to reducing their single-use plastic waste and has substitute wasteful plastic straws for compostable grass straw alternatives.
+The motto “good food helping good kids” goes beyond providing career development for vulnerable children.
+STREETS is also committed to reducing their single-use plastic waste and has substituted wasteful plastic straws for compostable grass straw alternatives.

-The Karma Waters cafe is one of the best places in Hoi An to taste local delicacies prepared in a Buddhist vegan manner with organic locally-sourced produce.
-Devout Buddhists are strictly vegetarian, but most Vietnamese are only meatless during the new moon and full moon.
+Karma Waters is one of the best places in Hoi An to taste local delicacies prepared in a Buddhist vegan manner with organic locally-sourced produce.
+Devout Buddhists are strictly vegetarian.
+But most Vietnamese are only meatless during the new moon and full moon.

-The Karma Waters Charitable Association operates a variety of projects that supply healthy food to disadvantaged people around central Vietnam.
-Karma Waters operates a vegan food program where they distribute dishes to hospitals in order to provide healthy meals to the sick and disabled.
-Through the association, Karma Waters raise funds to provide medical assistance to poor patients in order to help them pay for the medical bills for their life-saving treatments.
-The nutritional lunch program allows those in need to purchase a daily vegan meal for just 5,000 VND (0.25c USD), they even extend this offer to students.
+The Karma Waters Charitable Association operates a variety of projects supplying healthy food to disadvantaged people around central Vietnam.
+In addition, Karma Waters operates a vegan food program distributing dishes to hospitals in order to provide healthy meals to the sick and disabled.
+Through the association, Karma Waters raise funds to provide medical assistance to poor patients.
+In order to help them pay for the medical bills for their life-saving treatments.
+The nutritional lunch program allows those in need to purchase a daily vegan meal for just 5,000 VND (0.25c USD).
+They even extend this offer to students.

 In an ancient teakwood tea house, deaf and hearing-impaired staff members use written notes and gestures to provide a traditional Vietnamese tea service and locally sourced coffee to guests.
 Reaching Out has made it possible for these local people to have prosperous careers in a safe and nurturing environment.